 A course that consists of various leisure games and activities that can be enjoyed by groups or individuals for fun and fitness.
-It includes such activities as lawn games, aerobics, orienteering, backpacking, and weight training.
+It includes such activities as lawn games, aerobics, orienteering, backpacking, and group games and activities.

 PE130 Contact Team Sports